openmanuscript/minuscript/README.md

     - a simple editor like `vim` or `emacs` is all you need, but this workflow meshes well with tools like `iAwriter` or other markdown-enabled editors
 - Then, in the minuscript repository directory:
-    1. Edit the makefile to install `minuscript` in a directory of your choice
+    - Edit the makefile to install `minuscript` in a directory of your choice
-    2. `make install`
+    - `make install`
-    3. `cd doc `
+    - `cd doc `
-    4. `minuscript`
+    - `minuscript`
-    5. you will now have a document called `documentation.pdf` which is the documentation for `minuscript`.
-That document and the files in the directory have all the information you need to create your own manuscripts.
+    - you will now have a document called `documentation.pdf` which is the documentation for `minuscript`.
+That document and the files in the irectory have all the information you need to create your own manuscripts.
 I hope.
 If not, please contact me and I'll revise the docs or explain what's missing.
-    6. `minuscript --manuscriptfile examples.json` This command will create a file called `examples.pdf` that includes examples of how to do things like create block quotes, bold and italic text, and other capabilities.
+    - `minuscript --manuscriptfile examples.json` This command will create a file called `examples.pdf` that includes examples of how to do things like create block quotes, bold and italic text, and other capabilities.
-    6. `minuscript --manuscriptfile examples.json --endnotes` This command will create a file called `examples.pdf` that includes internal notes as endnotes - a section at the end of the document.
+    - `minuscript --manuscriptfile examples.json --endnotes` This command will create a file called `examples.pdf` that includes internal notes as endnotes - a section at the end of the document.
-    6. `minuscript --manuscriptfile examples.json --footnotes` This command creates a file calls `examples.pdf` that includes internal notes as footnotes, found at the bottom of the pages as appropriate.
+    - `minuscript --manuscriptfile examples.json --footnotes` This command creates a file calls `examples.pdf` that includes internal notes as footnotes, found at the bottom of the pages as appropriate.

 Good luck, and please contact me for help and with suggestions.
 If you'd like to help code `minuscript`, we can talk about that, too.